Yoga Studio Insurance

 Q: Why would I need equipment/property insurance (i.e., “Inland Marine”) for my yoga studio?

-A: The liability portion of the base coverage includes property damage to other parties, e.g., a neighboring tenant.
+A: The liability portion of the base coverage includes property damage to other parties (e.g., a neighboring tenant).
 It does not include your property within the walls of your space (your mirrors, floor, etc.).
 That’s why owners add “inland marine” or property insurance when they can.

 Q: I hire independent contractors under 1099s.
 Can I cover them under my yoga studio insurance?

 For Program B, you can add instructors once you’ve purchased the insurance.
-You would email email@example.com with the number of contractors you’d like covered, and we’ll send you back a quote.
+Email firstname.lastname@example.org with the number of contractors you’d like covered, and we’ll send you back a quote.
 The first two instructors can be added for $50 and each instructor thereafter can be added for an additional premium of $25.00.

 Q: Do you cover aerial yoga activities?

 A: YES, but not under the above applications.
-You can apply here to get a quote.
+You can learn more here about aerial yoga insurance coverage.
 You will need to provide additional information about your aerial yoga activities.
 Internal underwriting and quoting may be required based on coverage needs and equipment used.